 - DC Power: Used in smaller boats, powered by batteries.

-- Hydraulic Power: Common in larger vessels, providing continuous operation without draining batteries.
+- Hydraulic Power: Common in larger vessels, provides continuous operation without draining batteries.

-- AC Power: Used in commercial ships for a stable power supply during extended use.
+- AC Power: Used in commercial ships, offers a stable power supply for extended use.

 Water jet bow thrusters use water jets instead of propellers to move the boat sideways.
 They push water through nozzles, allowing movement without turning.
 These thrusters are quiet, smooth, and reduce drag, making them ideal for fast boats.

 Water jet thrusters take in water, pressurize it, and push it out through nozzles.
 This thrust moves the bow or stern sideways, allowing the boat to turn or stay in place.
-Key components include:
+Key Components:

 - Water intake - Pulls water from beneath the hull.